zraly/humbleicons/readme.md

 ## Modificators

-You can change the icon appearance with CSS classes, we call them *modificators*.
+You can change the icon appearance with CSS classes.

 First, put this style into your general SCSS styles: